Netherlands in the Eurovision Song Contest 2010: Nationaal Songfestival 2010

-On 28 November 2009, the Dutch broadcaster announced that they had selected Pierre Kartner to compose the Dutch song for the Eurovision Song Contest 2010.
-A demo version of the song, "Ik ben verliefd (Sha-la-lie)", premiered during the Radio 2 programme Gouden Uren, hosted by Daniël Dekker.
+On 28 November 2009, TROS announced that they had selected Pierre Kartner to compose the Dutch song for the Eurovision Song Contest 2010.
+A demo version of the song, "Ik ben verliefd (Sha-la-lie)", premiered on 18 December during the Radio 2 programme Gouden Uren, hosted by Daniël Dekker.
 The five competing artists that would perform the song in the national final Nationaal Songfestival 2010 were announced during a press conference on 22 January 2010.
 The selection of the artists for the competition occurred through coaches consisting of well-known Dutch singers: Loekz by Frans Bauer, Marlous Oosting by Corry Konings, Peggy Mays by Albert West, Sieneke by Marianne Weber and Vinzzent by Grad Damen.

 The final took place on 7 February 2010 at the Studio Baarn in Utrecht, hosted by Yolanthe Sneijder-Cabau and was broadcast on Nederland 1 as well as streamed online via the broadcaster's Eurovision Song Contest website songfestival.nl.
 All five competing artists performed "Ik ben verliefd (Sha-la-lie)" in different styles and the winning artist, Sieneke, was selected by the combination of votes from a four-member jury (4/5) and the audience in the studio (1/5).
 The jury panel consisted of radio DJ Daniël Dekker, singer and actress Tatjana Šimić, singer George Baker and Irish 1980 and 1987 Eurovision winner Johnny Logan.
 Each juror had an equal stake in the final result while the audience vote had a weighting equal to the votes of a single juror.
 Sieneke and Loekz were tied at 2 votes each, and the tie was resolved after Sieneke was selected by Pierre Kartner himself as the winner.
 In addition to the performances of the artists, the show featured Johnny Logan performing his Eurovision 1987 winning song "Hold Me Now".
 The national final was watched by 2.053 million viewers in the Netherlands with a market share of 29.6%.

 After the voting led to a tie between Sieneke and Loekz, Pierre Kartner was called on stage to break the tie but continuously resisted to do so as he considered both artists "equally strong".
 Being pushed by the show producers and presenter Yolanthe Sneijder-Cabau to make a decision, he first attempted to vote by flipping a coin but ultimately chose Sieneke after discovering that it was against the rules.